-Note: On some bike's raising the stem requires brake cable adjustment.
-Do not attempt this if low profile brakes are fitted with a stem mounted cable stop.
+Note: On some bikes, raising the stem requires brake cable adjustment.

-A-HEAD STEM: Has 2 steerer clamp bolts on the back of the stem, which clamp around the steerer tube.
+A-Head Stem: Has 2 steerer clamp bolts on the back of the stem, which clamp around the steerer tube.
 Loosen these bolts to align the stem with the front wheel.
 Re-tighten the steerer clamp bolts.

-CAUTION: Do not adjust the top compression bolt, this should be preset to eliminate bearing play, overtightening will cause premature wear.
+Caution: Do not adjust the top compression bolt, this should be pre-set to eliminate bearing play, overtightening will cause premature wear.